Eligibility for mass vaccination clinics expands again to include people 50+

 Anyone attempting to use the provincial booking system when the eligibility expands at 8 a.m. this morning will also likely need some patience as thousands of people tend to try to book at once, causing lengthy wait times.

-People in Niagara can either use Ontario.ca/BookVaccine or call 1-833-943-3900 to book an appointment at a mass vaccination clinic.
+People in Hamilton can either use Ontario.ca/BookVaccine or call 1-888-999-6488 to book an appointment at a mass vaccination clinic.